 Epoxy paint offers many advantages over other flooring options.
 Since epoxy acts as both a filler and a coating, it can be applied to rough or uneven surfaces fairly easily.
 It is also waterproof and highly resistant to rust, acid, chemicals, heat, and corrosion.
 Epoxy also is easy to clean and will not stain when exposed to most substances.
-It’s also a good idea to put epoxy down before laying carpet in a basement or indoor patios as it creates a moisture barrier.
+It’s also a good idea to put epoxy down before laying carpet as it creates a moisture barrier.

 2 Part Epoxy Paints

 Epoxy paint is extremely durable and long-lasting in comparison to its relatively low cost.
 Be sure that when comparing costs that there are several types of epoxy and most stores carry only water-based epoxy.
 100% solids resins epoxy is the best as there are virtually no fumes, have zero volatile organic compounds (V.O.C.’s) and can sustain heat from tires and resistant to salt and chemicals.
 Whereas water based epoxy is not durable and will need to be re-applied at some point due to it peeling once exposed to these elements.
-Even when painting basement floors or other indoor areas, it’s better to choose the more durable product as it will provide a lifetime finish.
+Even when painting floors in doors or outdoors, it’s better to choose the more durable product as it will provide a lifetime finish.

 2 Part Epoxy Paint for Concrete